The healthier the family, the stronger the business. Leadership is not just for work.

 It would be a wonder if your business did not grow by leap and bounds!

-It is not a tale out of a cloud cuckoo land.
-It is a scenario in every company with a sound knowledge of employee engagement.
+This scenario could be a reality in every company with a sound knowledge of employee engagement.

-Put, an ‘engaged employee,’ is the one who loves the job and company they work for.
+Simply put, an engaged employee is one who loves the job and company they work for.
 They are the ones who will, without hesitation, go that extra mile so that the company benefits.
 Having such a workforce accrues you many advantages.

 Employee satisfaction is one of the many results of employee engagement.
 If an employee is not content with the work, their interest in their daily tasks will wane.
 It leads to poor-quality work, lesser end-customer satisfaction, and fewer sales.